wp-plugins/newsme/readme.txt

 plugin's settings page.

 == CHANGELOG ==
+= 1.0.6 =
+* ADD: WP version and plugin version in API calls
+* FIX: articles and subscriptions no longer use verborse params wrapper

 = 1.0.5 =
 * ADD: info box in plugin settings sidebar
 * FIX: post sync check to be perfomed only in post detail